louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 The mechanism of post-hemorrhoidectomy retention (PHUR) is multifactorial.
 The exact mechanism may include autonomic system imbalance or detrusor muscle dysfunction.
 The risk factors include the type of anesthesia, use of opioids, the surgical technique, female gender, and the volume of the intravenous fluids.

-Employed strategies to decrease the incidence of PHUR involved comparing different surgical techniques, fluid restriction, sitz bath, and alpha blocker medications [–,].
+Employed strategies to decrease the incidence of PHUR involved comparing different surgical techniques, fluid restriction, sitz bath, and alpha blocker medications.
 Postoperative pain was also associated with a higher incidence of urinary retention after anal surgeries, necessitating adequate analgesic plan.

 Pudendal nerve block (PNB) was successfully used to alleviate pain and urinary symptoms after anal surgeries.
 PNB was associated with a significantly lower incidence of urinary symptoms and retention in different surgeries involving the perineal region.
 In our study, we applied the trans-perineal approach for ultrasound-guided pudendal nerve block in cases of hemorrhoidectomy under general anesthesia.
 The applied block was be performed in lithotomy position which is traditionally used for anal surgeries.
 Also, the ultrasound guidance allowed employing a small local anesthetic (LA) dose, minimizing the possible complications.